 Second, the long-running campaign to give workers holiday pay had so much momentum in Britain at the time that it would soon succeed.

-So in 1936, Billy bought a turnip field in Skegness and turned it into the first Butlin’s holiday camp.
+So in 1936, Billy bought a turnip field at Ingoldmells near Skegness and turned it into the first Butlin’s holiday camp.

 As Billy predicted, the Holiday with Pay Act was passed in 1938.
 One of Butlin’s first slogans was, “Holidays with pay, holidays with play”.

-Guests could go back to their chalet whenever they liked and have three meals a day and free entertainment from 35 shillings a week.
+Guests could return to their chalet whenever they liked and have three meals daily and free entertainment from 35 shillings a week.

 The chalets were not luxurious.
 They had a bed, a wardrobe, and a sink with cold water (hot water was available from a nearby tap which you collected in a jug).
 There was no heating, no carpets, and the bathrooms were communal.

 But the luxury came in the size and quality of the entertainment.

 Everything was onsite – swimming pools, theatres, gardens, children’s playgrounds, bars, shops – and 10,000 happy holidaymakers could be housed at once.

 In the 1960s, Butlin created a series of new camps at Bognor Regis (opened in 1960), Minehead (1962) and Barry Island (1966) in Wales.
-Success was almost immediate once Billy realised that people needed encouragement to enjoy themselves and invented Red Coats.
+Success was almost immediate once Billy realised people needed encouragement to enjoy themselves and invented Red Coats.

 From the first “Wakey, Wakey” at 8 am over the famous tannoy to the last “Goodnight campers” at midnight, there was fun for every generation, organised and supervised by the Red Coats.